challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

 Simple enough right.
-Well this won't work for one reason which you shouldn't forget next time.
+Well, this won't work for one reason which you shouldn't forget next time.

 `Counter` and `Checkpoints.count` are of a type `Integer`.
-Operations with integers will return integer as well.
-As we are working with range 0-1, doing a division can only return 0 or 1.
+Operations with integers will return an integer as well.
+As we are working with range 0-1, dividing can only return 0 or 1.
 We need a decimal point number for the progress.
 To solve this problem, you have to convert either `Counter` or `Checkpoints.count` to `Real`.

 Real is defined by a number and **one decimal point**, so the fix is rather easy.
 Change